Breakfast 6:30-10:30 | Lunch 10:30 – 2:00 Call your order in for a Quick Pick-up or Delivery!

-Cobblestone Market Café is a family owned and operated café that represents decades of restaurant management and operating experience.
-In 2016 the family opened a second location on Park Row in the Energy Corridor.
+Cobblestone Market Café is a locally family owned and operated restaurant cafe that represents decades of restaurant management and operating experience.
+In 2016 our family opened a second location on Park Row in the Energy Corridor.
 We want to provide to city professionals high quality freshly prepared breakfasts and lunches in a timely and efficient manner and at a great value.

 For breakfast choose from a hot and fresh country breakfast with eggs any way you want ‘em or maybe build and omelet.
 For a quick and casual pick up try a couple of our 14 flavors of breakfast tacos.
 Call in a Six Pack to go!
 Or maybe you’re keeping it simple and just want Oats or Grits – All fresh and made to Order!

 Daily Hot Lunch Specials & Soup of the Day – serving “til we’ve sold it all”!